cfgdelaware23/Team-11/backend/README.md

 ###     2. Income categories
 The income categories schema stores user's usernames and boolean values for three variables: publicHousing, EBT, and SNAP.
 The username is used to identify which user the values correspond to.
 If a user qualifies for a program, its variable value will be set to true.
 ###     3. Product data
+The product data schema stores three variable for every product: productID, stars, and basePrice.
+The ID is a unique ID given to each product, the stars represent a health rating out of four of the product, and the base price represents the origional price of the product.
+Administrators can add and delete products to the product data collection.
 ###     4. Purchase history
+The purchase history schema stores user's usernames and their purchase history.
+Purchase history is an array of product IDs.
+The IDs can be used to look up the corresponding product in the product data collection.
 ###     5. User data
+The user data schema stores user's names, personalized discount, usernames, current stars, date last updated, and whether the last update was made by a user or someone else.
+Current stars is a health rating calculated by the health ratings of the produces the customer has bought.
+It serves to incentivize customers to buy the healthiest products.
 ## Routes

 ## Requests